st-h/ember-resize-text/README.md

 });
 ```

-**Note**: the mixin makes use of `this.element.innerText` to get the text to display and `this.element.clientWidth` (unless `container` specifies a different element) to determine the available width.
+**Note**: the mixin makes use of `this.element.innerText` to get the text to display and `this.element.clientWidth` (unless `containerElement` specifies a different element) to determine the available width.

 ### Component